spider-themes/eazydocs/readme.txt

 == Changelog ==

 = v1.3.3 (20 September 2022) =
-New: EazyDocs shortcode block added
+New: EazyDocs shortcode block
+New: Search Banner block
+New: Padding option added in the EazyDocs > Settings > Doc Single > Search Banner
 Tweaked: Compatibility with themes improved

 = v1.3.2 (10 September 2022) =